Former Security Contractor CEO Sentenced for Masterminding $31 Million Disadvantaged Small Business Fraud Scheme

 “I commend the outstanding efforts of our agents and the other law enforcement agencies involved in this case in protecting the integrity of the Federal Government’s procurement program and taxpayer dollars” said NASA Inspector General Paul K. Martin.

-Keith Hedman, 53, of Arlington, Va., was sentenced today to 72 months in prison and two years of supervised release after pleading guilty to major government fraud and conspiracy to commit bribery on March 13, 2013.
-Hedman was also ordered to forfeit approximately $6.1 million and pay a $15,000 fine.
+Keith Hedman, 53, of Arlington, Va., was sentenced today after pleading guilty to major government fraud and conspiracy to commit bribery on March 13, 2013.
+Hedman was also ordered to forfeit approximately $6.1 million.

 According to court documents, in or about 2011 Hedman formed Company A, which was approved to participate in the 8(a) program based on the 8(a) eligibility of its listed president and CEO, an African-American female.
 When the listed president and CEO left Company A in 2003, Hedman became its sole owner, and the company was no longer 8(a)-eligible.